oakkao/pymof/README.md

 ### Latest news
 1. Documents are editted.
-2. Works with a static dataset of size below 1000 data points.
+2. The package operates on fixed datasets containing fewer than 1000 data points.

 ### Introduction